 All parents have a right to access, through school, their child's records and information concerning the Curriculum.
 These documents include the National Curriculum Documents, LA Policies, Governing Body and School Policies.
 These are all available, on request, from the school office.
-A charge will be made if copies are requested.
+A charge may be made if copies are requested.
+All data within the school's control is identified as personal, sensitive or both to ensure that it is handled in compliance with legal requirements and access to it does not breach the rights of the individuals to whom it relates.
+When processing personal data, the school adheres to the principles set out as the main responsibilities for organisations in Article 5 of the GDPR.
+Please go to the school website for our various policies regarding information and data.